Drug and Alcohol Rehab for Women

 What Is an Inpatient/Residential Rehab Center?

 Inpatient treatment is also sometimes called residential rehab because clients live at the rehab center full-time while they are completing treatment.7 For this reason, inpatient rehab may be a good fit for clients who lack a supportive home environment.
 Another benefit of inpatient rehab is access to medical and mental health care 24/7 during the early recovery phase; treatment is designed to reduce the risk of relapse once a client leaves this phase of treatment.6 Because clients are closely monitored by medical professionals, inpatient rehab may be a good fit for women who are pregnant, who have a co-occurring or dual diagnosis mental illness, or who have a chronic health problem.

 Clients who require withdrawal management may also benefit from inpatient treatment for medical detoxification services.6 Because the medical staff are onsite in a residential or inpatient rehab, they can assist clients with managing medications and help improve their overall health.

 What Is an Outpatient Rehab Center?

 Outpatient treatment differs from an inpatient or residential setting in that clients go home to their own residences after treatment has ended for the day.
-Outpatient can be a good fit for clients struggling to find childcare, who have a strong support system at home, or who have to work or attend school while in treatment.6 Within outpatient treatment, there are also different levels of care depending on the intensity of treatment a client needs:
+Outpatient care can be a good fit for clients struggling to find childcare, who have a strong support system at home, or who have to work or attend school while in treatment.6 Within outpatient treatment, there are also different levels of care depending on the intensity of treatment a client needs:

 - Partial Hospitalization Program (PHP): Treatment is held 3–4 times per week in a structured group format for a longer duration during the day.1